This post may contain affiliate links. Please read my disclosure.

 Expert Tips:

-- Be sure to stir the cherries every 15 minutes while simmering to ensure they don't burn.
+- Be sure to stir the cherries every 15 minutes while simmering to ensure they are not burning.

 Beth